clearplaid/Imagin-a-burger/README.md

 # Imagin-a-burger
-Creative burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!)
+Creative burger logger with MySQL, Node, Express, Handlebars and a homemade ORM

 ## App Setup
-Create a GitHub repo called burger and clone it to your computer.
+Created a GitHub repo called burger and cloned it to computer.

-Make a package.json file by running npm init from the command line.
+Made a package.json file by running npm init from the command line.

-Install the Express npm package: npm install express.
+Installed the Express npm package: npm install express.

-Create a server.js file.
+Created a server.js file.

-Install the Handlebars npm package: npm install express-handlebars.
+Installed the Handlebars npm package: npm install express-handlebars.

-Install MySQL npm package: npm install mysql.
+Installed MySQL npm package: npm install mysql.

-Require the following npm packages inside of the server.js file:
+Required the following npm packages inside of the server.js file:

 express

 ## DB Setup
-Inside your burger directory, create a folder named db.
+Inside the burger directory, created a folder named db.

-In the db folder, create a file named schema.sql.
-Write SQL queries this file that do the following:
+In the db folder, created a file named schema.sql.
+Wrote SQL queries to this file that do the following:

 Create the burgers_db.
 Switch to or use the burgers_db.